tomkerkhove/promitor/docs/configuration/v2.x/resource-discovery.md

 - `subscriptions` - A list of subscription(s) in which the resource is allowed to be located.
 - `resourceGroups` - A list of resource group(s) in which the resource is allowed to be located.
 - `tags` - A list of [Azure tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources)
  and the expected values with which the resources have to be annotated.
+(Uses `or`)
 - `regions` - A list of Azure region(s) in which the resource is allowed to be located.

 ## Supported Azure Services